 Fortunately, there are things you can do to counteract these effects, so you can arrive at your destination comfortable and looking radiant.
 Here’s how…

 Skin care expert Renée Rouleau investigated this issue for herself.
-She notes that whenever you’re in an area like an airplane that has low humidity, the air draws moisture from your skin, drying it out.
+She notes that whenever you’re in an area like an airplane that has low humidity, the air draws moisture from your skin, ultimately drying it out over the course of your flight.
 She wanted to see just how serious the effects were, so she tried her own experiment.

 Renée filled a small mouthwash cap halfway with water and poured it onto a 100% cotton T-shirt, then time-stamped it with a sticky note.
 She waited until the water spot had disappeared, and time stamped it again.
 She did this once in a hotel room in Boston on a sunny 50-degree December day, and once at 32,000 feet in an airplane.

-8 Tips to Care for Skin While Flying
+8 Tips to Save Your Complexion While Flying:

-- Prepare.
 The night before your flight, gently exfoliate your skin and then apply a moisturizing mask.
-The exfoliation helps clear out all those dead skin cells so your skin can accept the moisture, and then deeply hydrates the skin as you allow the mask to penetrate.
-Check out this blog post for a nice homemade moisturizing mask recipe.
-And remember—your body skin can suffer dryness as well, so this would be a good time to do some dry skin brushing, followed by a nourishing body cream.
+The exfoliation helps clear out those dead skin cells so your skin can accept the moisture, and then deeply hydrates the skin as you allow the mask to penetrate.
+Remember—your body skin can suffer dryness as well, so this would be a good time to do some dry skin brushing, followed by a nourishing body cream.

 Foods that are high in fat, sugar, and salt are dehydrating to the entire body, and can cause inflammation in the skin.
 Choose to eat a healthy meal, and take fresh fruit for snacks on the go.
 Avoid alcohol and caffeine while traveling as these can dry out your system.
 Take a water bottle and sip frequently.
 Don’t let your body get dehydrated as this can dry out your skin, too.